-Choosing the correct cable requires careful consideration, whether molded or assembled vs custom-cable assembly; insulation, conductors, and sheathing are different areas you must visit.
+Choosing the correct cable requires careful consideration, whether molded or assembled vs. molded cable assembly; insulation, conductors, and sheathing are different areas you must visit.

 All these choices make or mar the performance and durability of your finished cable.
 Even the best-sheathed cables cannot prevent damage at the final point.
-After fitting a connector, that section of the cable is likely to bend, and twist more than you bargained for.
+After fitting a connector, that section of the cable will likely bend and twist more than you bargained for.
 Thus, for the cable’s success, a connector shell is critical.

 Here, we’ll differentiate between two custom shells: Assembled and Molded.

-Three essential factors when opting for an assembled cable are the labor, its cost, and future repairs.
+When opting for an assembled cable, three essential factors are the labor, its cost, and future repairs.

 Assembling cables on the field demands experienced and knowledgeable technicians.
 To avoid installation failure, ensure the in-house or outsourced personnel test the cables at every step.